kariuki-george/fleet-management/Readme.md

 - Driver Data goes to Driver topic
 - Service Data goes to Service topic
-- Conductor Data goes to Conductor topic
+- complaint Data goes to complaints topic

 - At the moment, the data is not validated by the ingest service so any data in json format is acceptable.